Incoming Scholar Appointment Process

 • Review information provided by the PI—follow-up if not all information was given, or if clarification is needed.

-• Review scholar’s CV to confirm that the suggested position title fits with the scholar’s education and experience.
+• Review scholar’s CV to confirm that the suggested position title and stipend level fits with the scholar’s education and experience.

-• If scholar is planning to enter the U.S. on a J Visa, conduct the English Proficiency Evaluation.
+• If scholar is planning to enter the U.S. on a J Visa, they may be asked to participate in an English Language Proficiency Evaluation.

 • Based on position title, confirm funding sources and amounts via proper documentation from the scholar and/or PI.

-• Once ALL requested information from the both the PI and the scholar are confirmed, the offer will then be drafted.
+• Once ALL requested information from both the PI and the scholar are confirmed, the offer letter will then be drafted.

-• Offer letter will be emailed to the PI read and confirm its correctness.
+• Offer letter will be emailed to the PI read and confirm its accuracy.

 • Offer letter will be reviewed and signed by the Executive Director.